AndreySenov/ng-material-crank/README.md

 ## Build

-Run `yarn run build` to make a production build of the project.
+Run `yarn build` to make a production build of the project.
 The build artifacts are placed in `build/` subdirectory.
 There will be three bundles: `app.js`, `app.css` and `vendor.js`.
 Surely, you have already guessed the purpose of each of them:

 * `app.js` contains the application code along with external HTML templates of Angular components.
 * `app.css` amalgamates all `CSS`, `SCSS` and `SASS` files of the project.
 If you want to add a 3rd party file to this bundle, import one to `src/app/app.component.scss` file.